JackiBackiBoy/primwalk/README.md

 # FZ Coach
-Customizable and cross-platform device input manager with automation capabilities.
+Customizable and cross-platform UI library built in C++ and OpenGL.